Skip to main content

 Conversion Quality and Output Limitations

 File conversion is a technical process and may not always produce perfect, complete, or identical results.
-Output quality may vary depending on the source file's quality, structure, complexity, and format, as well as format limitations, file size, compression settings, font availability, embedded content, metadata, file encoding, browser compatibility, server conditions, and conversion engine capabilities.
+Output quality may vary depending on the source file's quality, structure, complexity, and format, as well as format limitations, file size, compression settings, font availability, embedded content, metadata, file encoding, and your browser's capabilities.

 The following elements may change, degrade, be partially or fully lost, or behave differently in a converted output: